You can help prevent muscle loss as you age. In fact, you can actually reverse the losses and build muscle as you age — starting at any age!

 - Exercise: Specifically, resistance training.
 You don’t have to go heavy or try to become a bodybuilder.
-You can adopt a light-weight, higher-repitition form of training that is highly effective at building muscle (more on this later).
+You can adopt a light-weight, higher-repetition form of training that is highly effective at building muscle (more on this later).

 - Eat better.
 Focus on getting enough protein in your diet.
-Eggs, lean meat, salmon, tuna, chicken, beans, yogurt, cheese and cottage cheese are among foods that are high in quality protein.
+Eggs, lean meat, salmon, tuna, chicken, beans, yogurt, cheese, and cottage cheese are among foods that are high in quality protein.
 You can also use Whey Protein supplements.

 - Supplement Omega 3 fatty acids.
 They have been found to influence muscle protein metabolism, especially in aging adults.
 Try fish oil or flaxseed oil.

 - Take Vitamin D. Studies have shown that Vitamin D and Calcium deficiencies are tied to decreased muscle and boneÂ in older adults.
-The majority of adults in the U.S. are estimated to have serious deficiencies of Vitamin D.
+The majority of adults in the U.S. are estimated to have serious deficiencies in Vitamin D.

 If you are over 40, you should ask your doctor to review your hormone levels.